zane-monster/nvim-nvchad-dockerize/README.md

 # Windows WSL2
 ## restart WSL2 for vmmem process

+1. shoutdown WSL
 ```sh
 wsl --shutdown
 ```

-then, docker-desk ask you restart the WSL2, or right click docker-desk icon and click restart.
+2. then, docker-desk ask you restart the WSL2, or right click docker-desk icon and click restart.

+## free memeory >2GB by closing WSL2 and docker for other heavy app

+1. close docker desktop
+2. shoutdown WSL2

 # Windows 10 Note